allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 To get started, login to Trinket.io and create a new trinket.
 Choose VPython for the Trinket type and then select the Python option.
 Make sure to save your work often!

 When you are ready, you will add a link to your trinket to the LINK.md file.
-There's no requiremetn to update LINK.md before the deadline, but if you want to run the autograder intermitently, you can do so by updating the file.
+There's no requirement to update LINK.md before the deadline, but if you want to run the autograder intermitently, you can do so by updating the file.